OCA/e-commerce/website_sale_stock_list_preview/README.rst

 To use this module, you need to:

 - Edit some products on the option Availability of e-commerce
-- Go to the shop on the website and active Add to Cart view on Customize menu.
+- Go to the shop on the website and active Add to Cart button on web editor options.
 - You can see on your products the results of the options that you had choose.